COURSE UNIT TITLE

 1 Students will acquire critical understanding in evaluation of selected fiction and non fiction/theoretical texts.

-3 Students will develop close reading skills of literary texts, and acquire a critical edge through theoretical texts.
+3 Students will develop close reading skills, and acquire a critical perspective through theoretical texts.

-4 Students will develop skills in organizing and presenting academic research in an academic setting
+4 Students will develop their skills in organizing and presenting academic research in an academic setting

 Mode of Delivery